 - Allen v.
 USAA (D. Colo.
 2017) - Obtained summary judgment for USAA against a putative class action alleging that USAA's time limitation on Med-Pay benefits violated Colorado law and that USAA failed to disclose the time limitation.

-- Edwards v.
-USAA (Colo.
-Boulder Cnty.
-Dist.
-Ct.
-2017) - Won a defense verdict for USAA against a claim of negligent misrepresentation after a contentious appeal.
+- Won a defense verdict for a national carrier against a claim of negligent misrepresentation after a contentious appeal.
 After prevailing on eight claims on summary judgment, one claim was remanded for trial after an appeal.
-USAA won on the final claim after a six-day jury trial in Boulder County.
+WTO's client won on the final claim after a six-day jury trial in Boulder County.

 - Byorth et al. v.
 USAA, 2016 MT 32 - Won Montana Supreme Court reversal of class certification against USAA in bad faith litigation and remand to the district court for further proceedings.